How Much House Can You Afford If You Make $48k–$50k a Year?

 Traditionally, a standard down payment is 20% of the purchase price.
 Put down less than that, and you'll likely have to pay private mortgage insurance (PMI), which protects the lender if you default on your loan.
 PMI usually equals 1% of your home's price each year, and you'll pay it monthly until you have at least 20% equity.

+Providing a small down payment permits you to buy a home sooner.
 Less money up front also allows you to save for home maintenance and repairs.

-Certain loan programs from the Federal Housing Administration (FHA), the U.S. Department of Agriculture (FDA), and the U.S. Department of Veterans Affairs (VA) require as little as 3.5% down — or no down payment at all.
+Certain loan programs from the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA), and the U.S. Department of Veterans Affairs (VA) require as little as 3.5% down — or no down payment at all.

 The drawback is that a low down payment leaves you with a large outstanding balance on your loan, so you'll pay more in overall interest.